TimWei/OMA/README.md

 ### Setup frontend
-The frontend bundler using Jekyll by default, you should configure application's backend settings first `vim oma_frontend/_data/app.yml`
+The frontend bundler using Jekyll as default. before building you should configure application's backend settings by modified `app.yml`.

 p.s.
 Rails built-in server will run on 3000 port by default

+`vim oma_frontend/_data/app.yml`

 ```yaml
 network: